 - How to successfully embrace the CPaaS opportunity and thrive

-Its been a busy year for Telestax: they raised a $4.7M round of investment in July; expanded globally to over 100 employees; ran a successful ecosystem event in May, Restconn; and have been announcing lots of customer wins through 2017.
+Its been a busy year for Telestax: they raised a $4.7M round of investment in July; expanded globally to over 100 employees; ran a successful ecosystem event in May, Restconn; and have been diazepam where to buy announcing lots of customer wins through 2017.
 Think of them as the Red Hat of open source telecom software.

 tyntec Keynote: Building the foundation for programmable telecoms mashups by Marco Lafrentz, Director of CPaaS Business Line